Tania Gooley-Humphry

-Tania Gooley-Humphry (born 16 August 1973 in Adelaide, South Australia) is former professional beach volleyball and indoor volleyball player.
+Tania Gooley-Humphry (born 16 August 1973 in Adelaide, South Australia) is an Australian former professional beach volleyball and indoor volleyball player.

 Gooley-Humphry began her indoor volleyball career at the University of New Mexico in 1991.

 Prior to teaming up with Manser in August 1999, Gooley-Humphry had played alongside Nicole Sanderson from mid 1998.
 She began her international competitive beach volleyball career alongside Sarah Straton in 1996.

 Gooley-Humphry competed in the women's tournament of the 2000 Summer Olympics alongside Pauline Manser.
 They finished fifth.

 From 2002 she competed alongside Angela Clarke in a number of international grand slam and open competitions.

 She is married with two daughters.